Safari-FIDO-U2F/Safari-FIDO-U2F/README.md

 ## To Build With Xcode

 - Clone this project
-- Open Xcode workspace and select the scheme `Safari FIDO U2F`
+- Open Xcode workspace and select the scheme `application`
 - Extensions must be code signed.
-To build locally, you will need to adjust the `Development Team` setting of both targets to a team that you have Mac Developer certificates for
+To build locally, you will need to adjust the `Development Team` setting of the project to a team that you have Mac Developer certificates for
 - Choose `Run` from the `Product` menu.
 - Xcode should build & launch the small app.
 You can then enable the extension from within Safari.